yutec/FightBrand/README.md

 ## Data sources

+The analysis data are collected from multiple sources, some of which are proprietary and thus not included in the repository.
+For information on the final analysis data, the Stata codebook file `codebook.txt` is available under directory `data`.

+For analysis, the complete set of data are assumed to be located in two folders: `data/pre2014` and `data/post2014`, as can be seen from the Stata do script `1merge.do` (more descriptions to follow).

 1. Kantar
  - The demand-side data was purchased from the Kantar Worldpanel (https://www.kantarworldpanel.com/global) under a non-disclosure agreement.
 For purchase inquiry, it is recommended to contact the Kantar UK director Tony Fitzpatrick (Tony.Fitzpatrick@KantarWorldpanel.com).
 It can take several months to negotiate data use agreements and gain access to the data.
 The authors will assist with any reasonable replication attempts for two years following publication.
- - The data for our analysis are located in two folders: `data/pre2014` and `data/post2014`.
- - The pre2014 data contain the following components:
+ - The pre2014 data contain the following samples collected during 2011-2013:
 	1. `France_Data.csv`: main consumer survey
 	2. `bill2.csv`: mobile tariff bills of each consumer categorized by ranges
 	3. `spend.csv`: mobile spending of each consumer
 	4. `PanelDemogs.csv`: consumer panel demographics
-	5. `PhoneList.csv`, PhoneListUpdate.csv: list of mobile phone devices
 	6. `deptINSEE1.csv`,` deptINSEE2.csv`, `deptINSEE3.csv`: geographic locations (departments) of consumer panel
 	7. `depts2011.txt`: code list of departments in France
  - The post2014 data augment the above with 2014 survey sample in similarly structure:
 	1. `FranceDatav2.csv`
 	2. `FrancePanelv2.csv`
-	3. `PhoneList.csv`
-	4. `DEPTINSE.csv`
+	3. `PhoneList.csv`: list of mobile phone devices

 2. ANFR
- - The dataset on cellular networks was originally provided by Agence Nationale des Fréquences (ANFR) under the non-disclosure agreement and therefore is not included in the repository.
-Nevertheless, the repository contains similar public data that later became available at https://data.anfr.fr through the government's open data policy.
-Go to menu "DONNEES" => "Données sur les réseaux mobiles" => "Export" to find the data file ("fichier plat").
-This public dataset is believed to derive from the same source as our analysis data, although it is not guaranteed to produce the same results.
-The public ANFR dataset is under `data/anfr` folder.
-The enclosed R script `main.R` within the same directory converts the original data into csv file `anfr2016.csv` for Stata import, but the R script needs modification to work with the public data due to slightly different data structure.
+ - The dataset on cellular networks was provided by Agence Nationale des Fréquences (ANFR), who gave permission for the public sharing.
+It is included in the directory `data/anfr`.
+An accompanying codebook is also available as file `documentation-cartoradio.pdf` in the same location.
+ - The R script `main.R` in the same directory `data/anfr` converts the original data into csv file `anfr2016.csv` for Stata import.
+ - For analysis, the data file `anfr2016.csv` is assumed to be located under `data/post2014`.

 3. Census
  - The 2012 population data came from Institut National de la Statistique et des Études Économiques (INSEE).
-The data is publicly available at https://www.insee.fr/fr/statistiques/2119585?sommaire=2119686.
-It can be found at `data/pre2014/population.csv`.
+The dataset is publicly available only in a table form at https://www.insee.fr/fr/statistiques/2119585?sommaire=2119686.
+The file is located at `data/insee/population.csv`.
+The accompanying file `remapRegion.csv` classifies the regions according to the new 2016 legislation, and it is manually coded.
+ - For analysis, `population.csv` is assumed to be located within `data/pre2014`, and  `remapRegion.csv` to be inside `data/post2014`.

 4. OECD data on fighting brands
  - This contains the entry years of low-cost brands across OECD countries within folder `data/oecd`.
 The data were manually compiled from various publicly accessible sources.
 The source locations and links are documented in the accompanying file `low_cost_subsidiary_brands.docx` within the same folder where the raw data and Stata codes for processing the file are also provided.